-A. Dataset Description
+A. Dataset description

-In the experiments, we used three public real-world datasets: ASSIST2009, ASSIST2012, and KDDCup.
-ASSIST2009 and ASSIST2012 are datasets collected by the ASSIST2009 dataset, we chose the corrected version of the skill-builder subset, which repaired the duplication problem reported by [51].
+In the experiments, we used three public real-world datasets: ASSIST2009, ASSIST2012 and KDDCup.
+ASSIST2009 and ASSIST2012 are datasets collected by the ASSISTments on-line tutoring system [50].
+For the ASSIST2009 dataset, we chose the corrected version of the skill-builder subset, which repaired the duplication problem reported by [51].
 KDDCup is a dataset released by PSLC DataShop collected from Carnegie Learning's Cognitive Tutor in Algebra, and was provided as one of the development datasets in the KDD Cup 2010 competition (labeled as Bridge to Algebra 2006-2007).
-Notably, the "question" referred to in this article is referred to as the "problem"
+Notably, the "question" referred to in this paper is referred to as the "problem" in ASSIST2009 and ASSIST2012 (identified in the data with problem id).
+While in KDDCup, we regard the concatenation of "problem name" and "step name" as a "question", because there may be multiple steps in a problem.
+For example, a problem with 4 steps would be separated into 4 different questions.
+Consequently, a "record" here refers to a response log in the datasets.
+Specifically, in ASSIST2009 and ASSIST2012, each record contains the results of a student's answer to a problem; in KDDCup, each record contains the results of a student's answer to a step of a problem.